Queueing Network Controls via Deep Reinforcement Learning: Advantage function estimation

 Lemma~\ref{lem:poisson_sol} provides a representation of the fundamental solution \eqref{eq:h} for $h_\eta$.
 Unfortunately, the known unbiased Monte Carlo estimators of the fundamental solution rely on obtaining samples from the stationary distribution of the Markov chain \cite[Section 5.1]{Cooper2003}.

 We define the following solution to the Poisson equation (\ref{eq:Poisson}). \begin{lemma} Consider the $\V$-uniformly ergodic Markov chain with transition matrix $P$ and the stationary distribution $\mu$.
 Let $x^*\in X$ be an arbitrary state of the positive recurrent Markov chain.
-For any cost function $g:\X \rightarrow \R$ s.t. $|g|\leq \V$, the Poisson's equation (\ref{eq:Poisson}) admits a solution
+For any cost function $g:\X \rightarrow \R$ such that $|g|\leq \V$, the Poisson's equation (\ref{eq:Poisson}) admits a solution

 where $\sigma(x^*) = \min\left\{k>0~|~x^{(k)} = x^*\right\}$ is the first future time when state $x^*$ is visited.
 Furthermore, the solution has a finite $\V$-norm: $\|h^{(x^*)}\|_{\infty, \V}<\infty.$ \end{lemma} See \cite[Proposition A.3.1]{Meyn2007} for the proof.
 Here, we refer to state $x^*$ as a \textit{regeneration state}, and to the times $\sigma(x^*)$ when the regeneration state is visited as \textit{regeneration times}.